 Anegudde is one of the seven places of pilgrimage in the region called 'Parashurama Srishti' which are believed to be created by sage Parashurama.
 Anegudde means Elephant (Aane) Hillock (Gudde) and it is the abode of the Elephant God, Sri Vinayaka.
 The name of the place is said to be derived from Kumbhasura who was slain here.
 Inscriptions mention this place as Kumbha-Kashi. .

 Kadabu seva is the special pooja here.
-Daily Modak seva is offered to god here.
-Other offerings are Mahalinga Pooja, 1000 coconut Mooduganapathy Seva and Panchakajjaya Seva.
+Daily Modak seva is offered to god.
+Likewise pooja's are Mahalinga Pooja, 1000 coconut Mooduganapathy Seva and Panchakajjaya Seva.
 On Ganesh Chaturthi (the 4th day after the full moon) of every lunar month, special poojas are held at the temple.
-On Sankashta Chaturthi is also celebrated with great devotion.
-The car festival of this temple is held during first week of December.
+Sankashta Chaturthi is also celebrated with great devotion.
+The car festival of this temple is held during first week of every December.